keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 ### Administrative Assistant - Timothy Waters

 #### Role:
 To be the administrative aid to Keelan as the director of the CGCS and as a professor.
-This role also is a front-facing role that does project management, inter-office facilitation, and student interaction.
+This also is a front-facing role that involves project management, interoffice facilitation, and student interaction.

 #### Responsibilities:
 * Handle Keelan's calendar and meeting planning.